Download PDF

 Open Markets

-Côte d’Ivoire has four preferential trade agreements in force.
-The trade-weighted average tariff rate is 8.2 percent, and 15 nontariff measures are in effect.
+The trade-weighted average tariff rate is 8.2 percent, and nontariff measures increase the cost of trade.
 In most sectors, there are no laws that limit foreign investment.
-Credit allocation is based on market terms and has increased to support the private sector and economic development.
-The number of bank branches has more than doubled over the past decade.
+The financial sector is relatively stable.
+Credit allocation is based on market terms and supports the private sector.